Honeywell International Inc (HON) Stock: A Closer Look at the Market Potential - News Heater

 Many brokerage firms have already submitted their reports for HON stocks, with UBS repeating the rating for HON by listing it as a “Sell.”
 The predicted price for HON in the upcoming period, according to UBS is $193 based on the research report published on January 04, 2023 of the current year 2023.

-Volatility was left at 1.66%, however, over the last 30 days, the volatility rate increased by 1.79%, as shares surge +0.17% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.44% lower at present.
+Volatility was left at 1.67%, however, over the last 30 days, the volatility rate increased by 1.70%, as shares sank -4.23% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.57% lower at present.

-During the last 5 trading sessions, HON rose by +2.14%, which changed the moving average for the period of 200-days by -11.81% in comparison to the 20-day moving average, which settled at $188.49.
-In addition, Honeywell International Inc saw -12.96% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HON fell by -0.16%, which changed the moving average for the period of 200-days by -12.23% in comparison to the 20-day moving average, which settled at $186.77.
+In addition, Honeywell International Inc saw -13.10% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading